vivaria/edisonrul.ing/docs/source/cards/t/thunder-crash.md

 ### Card Rulings

-●The damage inflicted by Thunder Crash is inflicted all at once as 1 lump sum.
+*   The damage inflicted by Thunder Crash is inflicted all at once as 1 lump sum.